LAHumphreys/ELf64-Linker/Libraries/libUtils/README.md

 Utilities Library
 ===========

 This defines several objects that have general use.

-If an object is a utility it should be useful beyond this project (it may only depend the IO library and other std libraries).
+If an object is a utility it (ideally) should be useful beyond this project and should not perform any non-generic logic.

 <table>
 <tr><td>*File Basename*</td><td>*Object*</td><td>*Description*</td><tr>